In this article:

 - License Manager

-- Configuring the Skyline Application to Use the Skyline Floating License Server (SFLS)
+- Using a Skyline Floating License Server

 The following license mechanisms are available for all of Skyline products.
 Note that HASP floating license is only available for TerraExplorer, PhotoMesh, and TerraBuilder.